tm-a-t/telegram-bot-handbook/pages/book/messages/buttons.md

 A bot can send keyboard buttons that will hide (but not disappear) after use.

 In groups, keyboard buttons are visible to all members by default.
-Alternatively, a bot can show a set of buttons only to mentioned users, that are:
+Alternatively, a bot can show buttons only to mentioned users, that are:

-- The ones whose usernames are included in the message text.
+- Users whose usernames are included in the message text
-- The sender of the message to which the bot is replying.
+- The sender of the message to which the bot is replying

 ## Button layouts